fab2s/ebam/index.md

 ### Seriously though, deadlines, customers, how do you handle that ?

-> When you go slower, it's easier hit deadlines, but do you really want to go slower ?
+> When you go slower, it's easier to hit deadlines, but do you really want to go slower ?

 ### Faster ?